digitaltechnologyandcultures/DICE_Instructor_Handbook/grading.md

 ## Late Assignments

 For the most part, we aim to have a system that is tolerant enough of the regular fluctuations of adult life to allow for some flexibility on late assignments.
-Given the technical nature of our courses, it's not unusual for somebody to have very good intentions, but to get stuck over a weekend before a deadline on a very small matter that they can quickly clear up with a brief chat with the instructor on Monday.
-In these cases, and other reasonable cases, you are encouraged to be as generous as possible when considering late work.
+In reasonable cases, you are encouraged to be as generous as possible when considering late work.

 Although we want to teach our students to be timely and responsible, we also do not want to create artificial penalties for late work, especially when there is a reasonable explanation for the tardiness.
 However, we also do not want our students to fall behind.
 Our courses are only 10 weeks long, and students who fall behind can quickly find themselves under water.